Our Top 3 Recommended Dropbox Alternative Cloud Storage Providers:

 - It provides all the basic features of a cloud archival solution.

 - It doesn’t provide nearly as many features as Dropbox.

-Between Box and Dropbox, Box provides more features, including their collaboration tools.
+Both Box and Dropbox are professional, polished solutions that can be used by both individuals and business owners.
+Compared to Dropbox, Box provides more features, including collaboration tools.
 While Box is a little more expensive, it has a lot of quality-of-life features.
 Box provides some great collaborative and sharing features, although Dropbox still has the advantage of more granular controls.
-But both Box and Dropbox are professional, polished solutions that can be used by both individuals and business owners.

 - A comprehensive and feature-complete Dropbox alternative.